zammad/zammad-documentation/appendix/backup-and-restore.rst

 Zammad contains simple backup & restore scripts that can be executed via command line or cron job.
 You can find the scripts in the ``/opt/zammad/contrib/backup`` directory.

-..
-Warning:: You'll need to rename the config file for the backup before you can use this script!
+.. warning:: You'll need to rename the config file for the backup before you can use this script!

 Configuration